Chief Executive Officer

-Rene Haas is the president of ARM’s Intellectual Property Group (IPG) and a member of the ARM Executive Committee.
+Rene Haas is the president of ARM’s IP Products Group (IPG) and a member of the ARM Executive Committee.
 Rene took over management of IPG in January 2017 and is responsible for all IPG activities including product development, engineering, sales, marketing, and commercial operations.

 Rene was previously ARM’s chief commercial officer in charge of global sales and marketing, a position he held since Oct.
 2015.
 Prior to that he served as the vice president of strategic alliances.

 Before joining ARM, Rene held several applications management, applications engineering and product engineering roles, including seven years at NVIDIA as vice president and general manager of its computing products business.

 Rene is based in Cambridge, UK, but spends significant time in the major technology centers in the US and Asia Pacific.

 Dipesh is the President of IoT Services Group at ARM.
 Prior to this, he served as the EVP Incubation Businesses responsible for development of new businesses to create solutions to enable the Internet of Things.
 He was previously EVP Technical Operations, responsible for ARM's infrastructure used for IP development.
 Before this role he was general manager of the physical design group.
 Dipesh joined ARM in 1997 and has held senior management positions working primarily in System on Chip (SoC) related activities including vice president of Technology for physical IP and Director of Research.

 Graham Budd was appointed Chief Operating Officer in July 2008.
 Prior to this he was EVP and General Manager of the Processor Division from July 2005.
 He joined ARM in 1992 as a VLSI design engineer and led the development of several of ARM's early system-on-chip designs.
 Since then he has held a number of engineering, marketing and operations leadership roles.
 He is a chartered engineer.